ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 # Networking services on IBM Cloud
 {: #nsx-networking_services}

-Networking services on {{site.data.keyword.cloud}} consists of two pairs of VMware NSX Edge Services Gateways (ESGs) for communication between the {{site.data.keyword.cloud_notm}} and either the public internet or customer on-premises network through a Virtual Private Network (VPN).
+Networking services on {{site.data.keyword.cloud}} consists of two pairs of VMware NSX® Edge Services Gateways (ESGs) for communication between the {{site.data.keyword.cloud_notm}} and either the public internet or customer on-premises network through a Virtual Private Network (VPN).
 These ESGs are segregated to support internal {{site.data.keyword.cloud_notm}} management function and egress traffic, ingress of customer-related network traffic.

 The following graphic is a simplified network diagram, which depicts the pair of management and the pair of workload ESGs.
 It also shows an NSX Distributed Logical Router (DLR) and workload VXLAN.
 These components are intended to be an initial landing point for customer workloads without requiring the specific knowledge to set them up within NSX.
-A DLR is typically employed to route traffic between VMware vCenter Server and East-West traffic, between separate layer 2 networks within the instance.
+A DLR is typically employed to route traffic between VMware vCenter Server® and East-West traffic, between separate layer 2 networks within the instance.
 This behavior is in contrast to an ESG, which functions to facilitate North-South network traffic that traverses in and out of the vCenter Server instance.

 ![Cloud networking services on vCenter Server](../../images/cloudnetworkingservicesdiagram.svg "Cloud networking services on vCenter Server"){: caption="Figure 1.
 Cloud networking services on vCenter Server" caption-side="bottom"}

 While a single ESG might suffice for both management and customer workload traffic, the separation of management and customer traffic is a design decision made to prevent accidental misconfiguration of the management ESG.

 Misconfiguration or disabling of the management ESG doesn't keep the vCenter Server instance from functioning, but disables all portal management functions.
-{:note}
+{: note}

 ## IBM management services NSX Edge
 {: #nsx-networking_services-mgmt-serv-nsx-edge}

 The IBM management ESG is a dedicated NSX edge services cluster for {{site.data.keyword.cloud_notm}} management network traffic only.
 It isn't intended for traffic traversal of any component that is not deployed and managed by vCenter Server automation.

-The management ESG provides a communication path between services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}} as shown for vCenter Server in the following graphic.
+The management ESG provides a communication path between services virtual machines (VMs) residing within vCenter Server instances and the IBM Automation infrastructure in the {{site.data.keyword.cloud_notm}}.
+The graphic illustrates this for vCenter Server.

 ![Management edge communications on vCenter Server](../../images/mgmtvmcommunication.svg "Management edge communications on vCenter Server"){: caption="Figure 2.
 Management edge communications on vCenter Server" caption-side="bottom"}